Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Evaluation

 \subsection{Threats to validity}

-Besides the threat to internal validity discussed above, our evaluation comes with the usual threat to external validity (lack of generalizability) associated with case study research, as it focuses on two concrete application scenarios.
+The evaluation comes with a threat to external validity (lack of generalisability) as it focuses on two concrete application scenarios.
 This can be addressed by conducting further experiments with logs of different characteristics and from different domains.
-A further potential threat to construct validity is the fact that the experiments are based on observational data.
-Hence, the estimated treatment effects may not match those observed when the recommendations are deployed in practice.
-To mitigate this threat, we performed sensitivity analysis to check for potential unobserved confounders.
-In any case, a rigorous A/B test should be conducted prior to deploying the recommendations of our method in an operational setting.
+A threat to construct validity is that the experiments are based on observational data.
+Hence, the estimated treatment effects may not match the true causal effects.
+To mitigate this threat, we performed sensitivity analysis to assess the robustness of our model to unobserved confounding.
+A rigorous A/B test should be conducted before deploying the recommendations of our method in an operational setting.